 Tips for Spring Allergies

-It seems that springtime is the time for allergies due to the prevalence of pollen from different plants (mainly those without colorful flowers pollinated by insects) which are air-borne in the warmer and drier atmosphere.
-As a result of the contact between pollen in the air and mucus in the nose and air passages, certain cells in the mucus release a substance called histamine which causes the various allergies.
-It is important to know that while the incidence of spring allergies is high, allergic symptoms occur year-round.
-Plant allergens prevalent in Israel mainly in the Spring emanate from cedars (which blossom in February), olive, pecan and date palms, plants from the grain family and various shrubs.
+Dust pollens from different plants (mainly those without colorful flowers pollinated by insects) are air borne by wind in the warmer and drier weather.
+As a result of the contact between pollen in the air and the nasal mucosa, certain cells in the airway mucosa release a substance called histamine which causes the various allergies.
+Plant allergens prevalent in Israel mainly in the Spring emanate from cedars (which begin to blossom in February), olive, pecan and date palms, plants from the grain family and various shrubs.